Relativistic Fluid Dynamics In and Out of Equilibrium -- Ten Years of Progress in Theory and Numerical Simulations of Nuclear Collisions: Out of Equilibrium Fluid Dynamics

 \subsubsection{Resumming the Divergent Hydrodynamic Series}

-The fact that the hydrodynamic gradient expansion does not form a convergent series is inconvenient, but does not invalidate the search for an off-equilibrium formulation of hydrodynamics.
-This is because the divergent series turns out to be Borel-summable (in a generalized sense) in some of the examples where the hydrodynamic series coefficients are known to high orders \cite{Heller:2013fn,Heller:2015dha,Aniceto:2015mto,Buchel:2016cbj,Florkowski:2016zsi}.
-The resulting program of resurgence is most easily elucidated using an example.
+Let us now return to the question of the Borel summation of hydrodynamics, giving rise to the program of resurgence .
 Consider a system for which the coefficients $\alpha_n$ of the hydrodynamic gradient series have been calculated for high orders $N\gg 1$.
 Let $x$ be the dimensionless strength of a gradient.
 Then the hydrodynamic gradient series for a quantity $h$ takes the form

 (To be even more concrete, it may be useful to think of $x$ as $x\sim \tau^{-2/3}$ and $h=T(\tau)$ for the case of a system undergoing Bjorken-like expansion, cf. Eq.~(\ref{eq:bjorsol1})).
 The resulting series will generally be divergent, with coefficients $\alpha_n\propto n!$ for $n\gg 1$.
-One may now consider the Borel transform $B[h](x)$ of the series (\ref{eq:divser}), defined as

-which typically has a finite radius of convergence.
+The Borel transform $B[h](x)$ of the series (\ref{eq:divser}), defined as in (\ref{eq:boreltrafo}), will typically have a finite radius of convergence.
 An analytic continuation of $B[h](x)$ may then be obtained from a symmetric Pad\'e approximation to $B[h](x)$,

 with coefficients $u_n,d_n$ determined such that re-expanding $\tilde B[h](x)$ to order $N$ around $x=0$ matches Eq.~(\ref{eq:boreltrafo}).
 The Pad\'e-Borel transform $\tilde B[h](x)$ will in general possess poles in the complex $x$ plane, determined by the zeros of the denominator of Eq.~(\ref{eq:borel234}), and we denote the pole closest to the origin as $x=x_0$.
-Note that these poles typically cluster into branch-cuts.
-It is possible to define a Borel-resummed function $S[h](x)$ as
+Note that these poles may cluster into branch-cuts, and in particular it can happen that poles occur on the positive real axis, which prohibits the use of standard Borel summation.
+However, it is possible to define a generalized Borel-resummed function $S[h](x)$ as

 where the contour ${\cal C}$ starts at $z=0$ and ends at $z=\infty$.
 Different choices for the contour ${\cal C}$ imply an ambiguity for $S[h](x)$ because depending on the choice of ${\cal C}$, the presence of singularities of $\tilde B[h](x z)$ will lead to different results.
 In particular, the pole closest to the origin will lead to an ambiguity of the form $\delta S_h(x)\propto e^{-x_0/x}$ for the Borel-resummed function $S[h](x)$.
 It is possible to resolve the ambiguity by promoting the original hydrodynamic gradient series (\ref{eq:divser}) to a transseries,